 Professional Weed Control

 Trying to handle weed control yourself can be very complicated and time consuming.
-The easiest option is to hire a professional weed control and lawn treatment service.
+You need to know what treatments to apply, the right time of year to apply them, which products can and cannot be used on your turf The easiest option is to hire a professional weed control and lawn treatment service.

 Professional weed control companies are licensed and experienced in chemical application and turf management.
 They also have all the equipment and supplies to treat your lawn, plus they can purchase products which aren't available to most homeowners.
 These products are more effective than what you can get at the local hardware store.